particle1331/ok-transformer/docs/intro.md

-# machine-learning
+# ml-notebooks

 A collection of notebooks on machine learning theory and engineering.
-These notebooks should run end-to-end after some minimal initial setup, i.e. setting up the correct directory structure and obtaining the datasets.
+The notebooks should run end-to-end after some minimal initial setup, i.e. setting up the correct directory structure and obtaining the required datasets.

 <br>